 The change will primarily affect your tax bill for courses taken at Harvard using the Tuition Assistance Program (TAP).
 It should not affect tax bill for courses taken outside of Harvard using the Tuition Reimbursement Program (TRP), unless you are using both programs (TAP & TRP) in the same year.
 If you are unfamiliar with these programs you can learn more here.

 HUCTW is very concerned about the change.
 We recognize how important Harvard’s Tuition Assistance Program is to members and we are working hard to better understand the new tax burden, and whether some or all of that burden can be mitigated or avoided.
 Since “job-relatedness” will be a key factor in determining whether members will owe tax on graduate level classes, we are talking to Harvard about how the term “job-related” should be interpreted.
+You can find some initial guidelines we have drafted on how to a apply job-relatedness standard to your class here.
 We have also begun working with Harvard administrators to identify potential longer-term solutions.

 From our research, it appears other universities who offer a comparable tuition benefit to their staff either limit tuition benefits to $5250 or require tax withholding on non job-related graduate level courses that surpass the $5250 per year limit, so this interpretation of the IRS policy seems to be the norm.
 Nonetheless, it is a big adjustment to a policy that we have had in place for many years and we would like to find ways to maintain as much of the cost savings that members have become accustomed to as possible.